gecsemax/Cheyenne-Network-Intrusion-Detection-System/README.md

 - Flags potentially malicious packets or connections.
 - Can be extended or customized to add new detection rules or behaviors.

-(Adjust this list to accurately reflect what your script actually does.)

 ## Requirements